mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 ## Other Details
 The code is thoroughly commented (probably too thorough in some cases) so that anyone with basic assembly knowledge can follow along.

-Since this is a simple implementation, it only works with integers, and thus performs integer division.
+Because this is a simple implementation, it only works with integers, and thus performs integer division.

 ## Bugs/Issues
 None that I know of...